How to buy a House With a Small Deposit

 Shared ownership schemes can be really helpful if you don’t mind the idea of sharing the ownership of your property with a local authority or housing developer.

 Essentially, shared ownership schemes enable you to buy and own a certain percentage of the property – anywhere between 25%-75% – and the rest is rented from a local authority or housing developer.
-This means that you won’t need to pay as hefty fees upfront, but you will need to factor in the extra rent each month.
+This means that you won’t need to pay as hefty fees upfront, but you will need to factor in the extra rent each month, which can offset the small deposit you initially paid.

 This final option doesn’t lower the rate of the deposit, but can help lower the burden of any associated fees.
 It’s called a bridging loan.
 These are short-term loans that are made available to help cover the time between selling an existing property and purchasing a new one.